mariusz-schimke/GiGraph/README.md

 ##### Customizing edge placement

 The fields of record nodes may have a **port** specified as well.
 The port may have an individual name that you may refer to when defining an edge (see the [edge](#edge) section).
 This way you may decide which field of the record an edge tail or head is attached to.
-In the following example the field labeled 'Bar' has a port assigned, named 'port1'.
-The edge that joins the two nodes refers to the port name to attach the tail to it.
+In the following example the field labeled 'Fred' has a port assigned, named 'port1'.
+The edge that joins the two nodes refers to that port name to attach the tail to it.

 <p align="left">
   <img src="./Assets/Examples/record-node-subrecord-with-port.svg">